stellar/slingshot/zkvm/spec/ZkVM.md

 A proof of satisfiability of a [constraint system](#constraint-system) built during the VM execution.

-The proof is provided to the VM at the beggining of execution and verified when the VM is [finished](#vm-execution).
+The proof is provided to the VM at the beginning of execution and verified when the VM is [finished](#vm-execution).

 ### Transaction